KangchengHou/admix-kit/docs/prepare-dataset.md

 zcat ${IN_DIR}/chr${chrom}.info.gz | awk 'NR>1 {if($5>0.005 && $7>0.8) print $1}' > \
     ${OUT_DIR}/chr${chrom}.snplist

+# NOTE: if you don't have a .info.gz file
+# you can replace the '--extract ' command with
+# --extract-if-info "R2>0.8" in calling plink2

 # convert to PLINK2 format
 plink2 --vcf ${IN_DIR}/chr${chrom}.dose.vcf.gz \
     --extract ${OUT_DIR}/chr${chrom}.snplist \